-Susanna Hancock is a Florida-based composer and bassoonist whose works explore color, process, and acoustic phenomena.
+Susanna Hancock is an Asian-American composer and bassoonist whose works explore color, process, and acoustic phenomena.
 Her music draws from a wide array of influences including minimalism, spectralism, folk, and electronic mediums.
-Susanna’s playing and compositions have been featured in concerts and festivals throughout the world, including the Charlottesville Opera Festival, Vox Novus/Composers Voice Concert Series, Hot Springs Music Festival, Taneycomo Music Festival, USF New-Music Festival, and the Dimitria Festival in Thessaloniki, Greece.
+Susanna’s compositions have been played by the JACK Quartet and members of the Bang on a Can All-Stars, and featured in concerts and festivals throughout the world including the Bang on a Can Summer Music Festival, Vox Novus/Composers Voice Concert Series, USF New-Music Festival, and the Dimitria Festival in Thessaloniki, Greece.